Green Leaves: Description

+Green Leaves is a raised cottage.
 The house is best recognized for its preserved family memorabilia and furnishings.
 The NRHP listing documentation notes that although it is "a somewhat static setting" externally, "the interior design of the house is notable for both its excellence and integrity".
 It includes not merely many period architectural features but also period decoration and contents, which together make it "one of the most valuable national documents of mid-nineteenth century taste".

 It is one of several historic buildings in Natchez which adopted the Greek Revival style and which maintain significant historic interiors.
+The carpet, wallpaper, and furniture in the house date to the early 1850s.
+The house contains chandeliers made by Cornelius & Baker of Philadelphia, which were originally gasoliers and later electrified.
+The front door, made of cypress wood, is set in a monumental frame with Corinthian pilasters on each side.
+The sidelights and transom above the door have alternating and circular and diamond-shaped glass panels.
+The house has two wings on each side of the columned front porch with lacy iron balconies, accessible via jib windows.
+The rear of the house has a large spacious gallery, and jib windows open onto the gallery from the back rooms.
+The north wing is a two-story brick kitchen building that originally housed slave and servants' quarters, and south wing of the house is a bedroom wing.

-The house is also well known for its gardens, which contain a wide variety of plants, including several camellias and azaleas.
+Green Leaves is also well known for its gardens, which contain a wide variety of plants, including several camellias and azaleas.
 The entire back yard is shaded by a massive live oak tree, estimated to be well over 400 years old.
 The Natchez Indians are believed by some to have used the tree as a gathering place.
 The front contains a smaller live oak, estimated to be over 200 years old, and a large magnolia tree, reportedly one of the largest in the state.